Best Game Design Schools Online & On-Campus

-Courses such as Calculus I & II and the Computer Science Capstone are part of your degree completion.
-You’ll be able to choose from electives such as Internet Programming, Database Systems, Data Science, and Graphics Programming as choices during your study.
-CSU ranks at No. 34 as one of the best regional colleges on the West Coast.
+Courses such as Calculus I & II and Computer Science Capstone are part of degree completion.
+However, students do have the option to choose from a wide range of electives, such as internet programming, database systems, data science, and graphics programming.
+Overall, CSU ranks at #34 among the Best Regional Colleges on the West Coast.

 4. Lewis University

 Average Net Price: $19,793

 Salary After Attending: $48,800

 Lewis University is a private Lasallian Catholic institution based in Romeoville, Illinois.
 Its Game and Simulation Program concentrates on network, software, and security sciences.
 Classes include artificial intelligence, computer science, mobile application development, and engineering courses.
 Game and Simulation Programming is one of the seven concentrations under Computer Science where coursework is similar to other game programming studies.

 Lewis University ranks at #77 among the Best Catholic Colleges in America.